Constitution of the Reston Runners

 D. Reston Runners, Incorporated may also engage in other activities for which corporations are permitted under the laws of Virginia.

-The only requirement for membership is the payment of dues for the membership year.
-Past presidents of Reston Runners are granted lifetime family memberships in recognition of their service.
+Members of the club are required to pay annual dues.
+Past presidents of Reston Runners are granted lifetime memberships in recognition of their service.

 This association will be a chapter of the Road Runners Club of America (RRCA), and all measures adopted by the RRCA must be considered by this organization.